-CNP Assurances' risk profile shows that the Group's primary exposure is to market risk.
-The Solvency Capital Requirement for market risks accounts for more than half of the total capital requirement.
+CNP Assurances' risk profile shows that the Group's primary exposure is to market risk (52% of the SCR), which accounts for more than half of the Solvency Capital Requirement (SCR).
 However, its broad and diverse range of products has a significant diversification effect.
-In all, diversification benefits are estimated at 24%.
+In all, diversification benefits are estimated at 26%.

-The Group is particularly sensitive to risks related to changes in interest rates and the value of shares on the stock markets.
+The Group is particularly sensitive to risks related to changes in interest rates and redemption risk and the value of shares on the stock markets.
 Accordingly, for several years, CNP Assurances has implemented a hedging programme aimed at limiting the impact of a decline in share prices.
-In 2022, market movements were overall favourable, contributing 8 points to the coverage ratio, compared to 17 points in 2021.
+In 2023, market movements were favourable, contributing 28 points to the coverage ratio.
+With regard to real estate risk, a series of rises in key interest rates throughout 2023 delayed decisions on real estate investments.
+The monitoring of redemption risk was enhanced in Italy in light of the rise in redemption rates over the period due to competition from government bond issues.